Working in the Film + TV Industry can be difficult from an ecological standpoint - but here are some...

-Naturally, the founding members CBU, along with our ever growing community of professional and beauty lovers alike, preference natural, organic and clean brands for our personal practices, however, Conscious Beauty Union is here to support anyone in developing a deep, robust conscious practice that minimises waste and prioritises brands the truly consider their social and environmental impacts.
+Naturally, the founding members of CBU, along with our ever-growing community of professional and beauty lovers alike, preference natural, organic and clean brands for our personal practices, however, Conscious Beauty Union is here to support anyone in developing a deep, robust conscious practice that minimises waste and prioritises brands that truly consider their social and environmental impacts.

 Our very first rule is: Finish what you have (regardless of the brand) and replace with better (ie: brands and products that align to your personal values and sustainability plan).
-If you would like to know how to develop a truly sustainable beauty practice, you can still purchase a recording of our Masterclass on the subject.
+If you would like to know how to develop a truly sustainable beauty practice, you can still purchase a ticket to watch the recording of our Masterclass on the subject.

 When our stuff is out of sight, it’s also usually out of mind – which means not only do we land up buying more of what we don’t need and wasting precious resources, we are also wasting money.

 Sustainability is not simply about the environment, but also how well we run and maintain our business.
 As you will know from our Personal Branding Webinar, we are all businesses and we mustn’t forget that!

 2. Align Your Values